-Our CVMB Regional Coordinator can assist your group in organizing and holding sessions about the school-to-prison pipeline, police in schools, and the necessity for restorative justice programs and practices in schools.
+Our CVMB Regional Connector can assist your group in organizing and holding sessions about the school-to-prison pipeline, police in schools, and the necessity for restorative justice programs and practices in schools.

 CVMB has money and resources for holding listening sessions.
 Basically planning and holding a listening session involves: